Transparency of the Regulatory System

 Legal System and Judicial Independence

-The Saudi legal system is derived from the legal rules of Islam, known as sharia law.
-Efforts to codify these laws, begun in 2010, remain incomplete.
-Saudi commercial law, meanwhile, is still in its developmental stage.
-In 1994 Saudi Arabia ratified the 1958 New York Convention on the Recognition and Enforcement of Foreign Arbitral Awards.
-Saudi Arabia is also a member of the International Center for the Settlement of Investment Disputes (ICSID) Convention.
-In 2012, the SAG revised its arbitration law to update certain provisions.
+The Saudi legal system is derived from Islamic law, known as sharia.
+Saudi commercial law, meanwhile, is still developing.
 Currently, the MCI is leading a new effort to overhaul commercial laws, a project that entails drafting new laws while modernizing current ones.
 In 2016, Saudi Arabia took a significant step in improving its dispute settlement regime with the establishment of the Saudi Center for Commercial Arbitration (see “Dispute Settlement” below).
+Through its Commercial Law Development Program, the U.S. Department of Commerce provides capacity building programs for Saudi stakeholders in the areas of contract enforcement, public procurement, and insolvency.

 The Ministry of Justice oversees the sharia-based judicial system, but most ministries have committees to rule on matters under their jurisdictions.
+Judicial and regulatory decisions are ultimately appealable.
 Many disputes that would be handled in a court of law in the United States are handled through intra-ministerial administrative bodies and processes in Saudi Arabia.
 Generally, the Saudi Board of Grievances has jurisdiction over commercial disputes between the government and private contractors.
-The Board also reviews all foreign arbitral awards and foreign court decisions to ensure that they comply with sharia law.
-This review process can take years, and outcomes are unpredictable.
+The Board also reviews all foreign arbitral awards and foreign court decisions to ensure that they comply with sharia.
+This review process can be lengthy, and outcomes are unpredictable.

 As with any investment abroad, it is important that U.S. investors take steps to protect themselves by thoroughly researching the business record of the proposed Saudi partner, retaining legal counsel, complying scrupulously with all legal steps in the investment process, and securing a well-drafted agreement.
 Even after a decision is reached in a dispute, enforcement of a judgment can still take years.
 The Embassy recommends consulting with local counsel in advance of investing to review legal options and appropriate contractual provisions for dispute resolution.